New Line Cinema: 1980s: Beginning success with A Nightmare on Elm Street

 The third film in the series, A Nightmare on Elm Street 3: Dream Warriors, was released in 1987, the studio's first national release, and opened at number one, grossing $8.9 million for the weekend, a record for an independent film at the time, and went on to gross almost $45 million at the US box office.
 A further six films have been made.
 The first six grossed $500 million worldwide and the next three $250 million, for a total of $750 million.
+In 1986, the film Critters was released, which led to another long-running horror film franchise for the studio.
+In 1988, New Line released a heavy metal-focused sequel to the acclaimed 1981 punk rock documentary The Decline of Western Civilization, titled The Decline of Western Civilization Part II: The Metal Years.
+In 1989, the company entered into a distribution partnership with CineTel Films, where CineTel handled overall rights, and New Line would handle marketing and distribution of its titles.

 Teenage Mutant Ninja Turtles and expansion (1990–1994)

 In 1990, Lynne became president and chief operating officer, with Shaye as chairman and chief executive officer.
 The same year, New Line Cinema released Teenage Mutant Ninja Turtles which became the highest-grossing independent film of all-time with a gross of $135 million in the United States and Canada, until it was surpassed by The Blair Witch Project (1999).
 It was followed by a sequel, Teenage Mutant Ninja Turtles II: The Secret of the Ooze (1991) which was the second highest-grossing with a gross of $78 million in the United States and Canada.
 A third, Teenage Mutant Ninja Turtles III followed in 1993.
+In 1990, New Line released the popular comedy House Party, which led to a long running film series.
+In 1992, New Line released the Drew Barrymore erotic thriller Poison Ivy, which helped launch another film series, as it spawned two direct-to-video sequels in 1996 and 1997, as well as a made for television sequel in 2008.
+In 1992, New Line also acquired the rights to the Friday the 13th horror franchise, with the franchise having previously had seven films released by Paramount Pictures in the 1980s.
+The franchise had started generating declining box office returns, and New Line's ultimate goal in acquiring the rights was to eventually have a film focusing on both Jason Voorhees (the antagonist of the franchise) and Freddy Krueger (the antagonist of the A Nightmare on Elm Street franchise).
+This planned film received several delays and wasn't released until 2003, with two Friday the 13th films without Freddy Krueger being released by New Line in 1993 and 2001.
+After acquiring the rights to Friday the 13th, New Line were involved in a bidding war for the rights to Halloween, another horror franchise.
+They lost out to Dimension Films, a horror/genre film-focused subsidiary of Miramax.
+Beginning in 1995, Dimension went on to release several Halloween films.